3and4/Leither/doc/MiMei-en.md

 All the files need to be closed after operation, except temporary file.
 Considering the inevitable off-line scenarios, all handles of file operation will be closed after timeout.

 #### 6.4.3 File Operation
-+ Object Method
++ Object Operation
 MFSetObject  MFGetObject
-+ Byte Array Method
++ Byte Array Operation
 MFSetData MFGetData
-+ Query Status
++ Status Query
 MFGetSize MFStat MfIsExist MFGetMimeType
 + Directory Operation
 MFReadDir
-+ File System
++ File System Operation
 FSFind FSMkDir FSRemoveAll FSStat FSRename
 + Others
 MFTruncate MFCopy
 #### 6.5 Database
 There are two underlying databases.
 One is based on LevelDB and the other BoltDB.
 Both are revised in underlying code.
 LevelDB is used for current version to support read and write, consistency is based on time sequence.
 During a write transaction, changed data will be checked to see if it is revised by any other party during the transaction.
 If it does, transaction fails and initial caller will be required to redo the transaction.
 BoltDB is used for backup version and read-only.

-API refers to Redis, support five types of data structure: string operation, hash, list, set, ordered set, and transaction.
+Refer to Redis API, support five types of data structure: string operation, hash, list, set, ordered set, and transaction.
 + Transaction
 Begin Commit Rollback
 + String